Skip to content

 Watch for these common signs of dehydration:

-If you experience these symptoms, increase your fluid intake.
-Seek medical attention if symptoms persist7.
+If you notice these signs, increase your fluid intake.
+Seek medical attention if symptoms persist.
+The National Institutes of Health warns that untreated dehydration can become a serious health concern.

 Stay ahead of dehydration